 Real estate agent's (buyer or seller) name, mailing address, and telephone number

 Specific water and sewer questions or information desired about the property

 DUWSM does not address questions regarding storm water management, storm drains, ditches or other "water" like uses.
-These questions should be directed to the Community Development Division or appropriate municipal / state agencies.
+These questions should be directed to the Planning and Permitting Division or appropriate municipal/state agencies.
 Please note: Municipal water and sewer requests should be made to the respective jurisdiction.